dustinpfister/blog_posts/_posts/python-error.md

 ## 2 - div by zero example

-So how about a basic division by zero example.
+So how about a basic division by zero example, say I have a function that takes to arguments and uses those values in a division operation.
+When doing so it is possible to pass a value of zero for the denomanator which will result in a zero division error.
+When some functions it will be nessecry to define a custom value that will be returned when this kind of error happens.

 ```python
 def div(n=1, d=1):